bradmont/OpenMPD/README.md

 ### Current Status:
 - **Version 1.1 is released!** You can [download OpenMPD on Google Play](https://play.google.com/store/apps/details?id=net.bradmont.openmpd).

 As it stands, OpenMPD is fully functional as an MPM tool.
-We may eventually add more MPD features, but there is some significant refactoring to do beforehand, such as:
+I've got some neat plans for version 2, but right now I'm doing some significant refactoring before starting on them.
+I'm currently replacing the old home-grown ORM backend with GreenDao, so expect significant breakage on this branch (the v1.1 branch still runs fine).

+My refactoring goals before starting any new features are:
 - [ ] Switching to a better (not homebrewed) DAO library
 - [ ] Using Bayesing matching for partner evaluation

-Below, you can see some of the ideas we have had for future development.
-If you'd like to lend a hand, please get in touch!

-### Milestone 2 Goals
-- [ ] **"MPM/Partner communications" release**
-- [ ] Manage, track regular contact with regular partners
-- [ ] Integration with MailChimp, etc to evaluate partner engagement
-- [ ] Social network integration

-### Milestone 3 Goals
-- [ ] **MPD release**
-- [ ] Namestorming features
-- [ ] Appointment scheduling
-- [ ] Followup scheduling/automation
-- [ ] Web beacon support for emails

-### Other development goals
-- [ ] Networked Use, to coordinate couples or groups developing support together

 Get Involved
 ------------